apache/nuttx/configs/sama5d2-xult/README.txt

   TFTP server).
 In these cases, an intermediate bootloader such as U-Boot or Barebox must be used to configure the SAMA5D2 clocks and SDRAM and then to copy the NuttX binary into SDRAM.

-  The SRAMBOOT program is another option (see above).
-But this section will focus on U-Boot.

     - NuttX Configuration
     - Boot sequence